wongzit/ICSSgen3D/README.md

 Please specify the grid quality:
 (press Enter to use default value 0.25)
 (User input) (ENTER)
-ICSSgen will use grid quality of 0.25.
+ICSSgen3D will use grid quality of 0.25.
 ```
 6. Several input files named as *xxx_3DICSS_00xx.gjf* would be generated to the same dictionary with the original input file.
 Please submit this input files to *Gaussian* calculation.